The config file

 /* Rest of inherited properties */

-If you want to override the default spacing scale, you can do so using the theme.spacing section of your config.cjs file:
+If you want to override the default spacing scale, use theme.spacing in config.cjs:

 module.exports = {